-- How do you make money buying put options?
+How do you make money buying put options?
 Simple.
-Puts are a directional based trading strategy.
-They are used when you believe the price of the stock is going down.
-Your options contract will increase in value the more that the price of the underlying stock falls.
+Puts are a directional-based trading strategy.
+They are used when you believe the stock price is going down.
+Your options contract will increase in value as the underlying stock price falls.

 Have you ever heard the saying “practice makes perfect”?
-While there's nothing in trading that's going to help you become the perfect trader, practice helps a lot.
+While nothing in trading will help you become the perfect trader, practice helps.

 You learn the ins and outs of options.
 They have more going on than stocks.
-As a result, profit and loss is affected.
-If you jump right in without learning or practicing how to buy put options, you could blow up your account.
+As a result, profit and loss are affected.
+You could blow up your account if you jump right in without learning or practicing how to buy put options.

-Since there are moving parts in options trading, it’s important to know when the right time to buy a put is.
+Since options trading has moving parts, it’s important to know when to buy a put is the right time.
 You want the stock to move down in price.

-As a result, you're going to be on the lookout for bearish patterns.
-If you don’t know how to buy put options you could miss out on the move.
+As a result, you will be on the lookout for bearish patterns.
+You could miss out on the move if you don’t know how to buy put options.

-Candlesticks, patterns along with support and resistance go a long way in helping you place a successful trade.
-Remember there’s no magic formula to give you a 100% success rate.
+Candlesticks, patterns support, and resistance go a long way in helping you place a successful trade.
+Remember, there’s no magic formula to give you a 100% success rate.

-However, the tools are there for you to have the best information going into a trade.
+However, the tools are there to give you the best information going into a trade.
 Make sure you know how to spot bearish candlesticks and patterns.
-Take our candlesticks patterns course to learn more about them.
+Download our candlesticks patterns eBook to learn how to use them.

 Knowing how to buy put options is one thing.
 Trading them using risk management is another.
-Since you have the potential to lose the entire trade if it backfires, you have to have a max loss.
+You must have a maximum loss since you can potentially lose the entire trade if it backfires.

 Knowing how to buy put options allows you to profit when the market or a stock is heading down.
-It’s a skill that keeps you from sitting on the sidelines in a bear market; especially if you're broker doesn’t have shares to short.
-Check out our stock alerts for access to our private twitter!
+It’s a skill that keeps you from sitting on the sidelines in a bear market, especially if your broker doesn’t have shares to short.